rundeck/rundeck/docs/en/administration/13-scaling-rundeck.md

 JMX provides introspection on the JVM, the application server, and classes all through a consistent interface.
-These various components are exposed to the management console via JMX managed beans Ñ MBeans for short.
+These various components are exposed to the management console via JMX managed beans - MBeans for short.

 _Note_: For more background information on JMX, see "[Java theory and practice: Instrumenting applications with JMX.](http://www.ibm.com/developerworks/library/j-jtp09196/)".